mesutcan/Twitch-Challenge/README.md

 # Twitch-Challenge
-Download the files, click on index.html and you are all done :)
+Download the files, open index.html and you are all done :)